What Is Audio Description?

 HTML5 video allows for the use of a WebVTT description file.
 This file would be included as a

 There are several ways to enable audio descriptions, depending on your cable provider and device.
-Netflix has audio descriptions available for many of its programs and continues to increase the availability.
-Netflix users can enable audio descriptions the same way they would choose subtitles or captions by visiting their “How do I adjust subtitles, captions and alternate audio on my device?” page.
-For TV shows or movies that are not on Netflix, you may be able to turn audio descriptions on through a language button on the remote.
+Netflix has AD available for many of its programs and continues to increase its availability.
+Netflix users can enable AD the same way they would choose subtitles or captions by visiting their “How do I adjust subtitles, captions and alternate audio on my device?” page.
+For TV shows or movies that are not on Netflix, you may be able to turn AD on through a language button on the remote.

 Just as captions and transcripts make video accessible for those who are Deaf or hard of hearing, audio description does the same for those who are blind or visually impaired.
 Both services fall under the same category of accessibility, with a shared overarching goal of making video equally accessible for all individuals.